Last Updated: October 17, 2024

 One thing to consider when deciding on a name for your LLC in Ohio is its availability as a web domain.
 Finding a name that can also be used as a URL means having a business website where customers and clients can find you online.

-Check out our domain name search tool and find out if the business name you want is available to use as a URL.
+Check out our business name search tool and find out if the business name you want is available to use as a URL.
 If it is, then you may want to get it before anyone else does.
 That way, you can extend your reach and serve customers outside of your physical location.
 This can also offer an extra marketing advantage since you can promote your business through social media via your business website.

 We offer a domain name service that can help you find and buy a domain name.
 We can also help you put together a business website with domain name privacy.